mtlynch/mtlynch.io/_pages/hiring-content-writers/3-screening-writers.md

 {% include image.html file="morgan-province-profile.jpg" alt="Screenshot of Morgan Province's Upwork profile" max_width="713px" class="img-border" link_url="https://www.upwork.com/o/profiles/users/_~013cb8db368fbf76f2/" fig_caption=fig_caption %}

-This tends to be the best glimpse you have into their writing ability.
-Their published samples often go through a layer of editing that the writer can't control.
+The bio tends to be the best glimpse you have into a candidate's writing ability.
+Articles from their portfolio often go through a layer of editing that the writer can't control.
 On their bio, the writer has ultimate authority, so it's the purest sample of their writing you can find.

 A profile with spelling or grammar errors is an automatic no-hire.
 If they can't manage correct grammar in their bio, they're never going to get it right in their work for you.
 Similarly, watch out for profiles that are convoluted or unclear.
 The writing in their self-description is likely the best that they can do, so if it doesn't meet your standards, move on.

 ### Writing samples

 All professional writers should be able to provide you with writing samples, but they're not always an accurate reflection of their ability.
-A good client can rescue a freelancer's weak writing with strong editing.
-Conversely, an article might be boring and convoluted because the client demanded a 2,000-word article about a 500-word topic.
+A strong published piece might the result of adept editing rather than proficient writing.
+Conversely, an article might be dull and convoluted because the client demanded a 2,000-word article about a 500-word topic.

 When I read writing samples, I look for writing that's either extremely good or extremely bad.
-I instantly reject writing that's especially poor.
-If the writing samples in their public portfolio are so-so, I'll reach out to the writer directly and ask if they have a writing sample that's closer to [my site's style](/hiring-content-writers/4-working-with-writers/#use-a-style-guide-to-enforce-consistency).
+I reject when their samples are especially weak.
+If the writing samples in their public portfolio are so-so, I ask if they have a sample that's closer to [my site's style](/hiring-content-writers/4-working-with-writers/#use-a-style-guide-to-enforce-consistency).

 ### Ratings and reviews